 Fort Lauderdale, FL (December 8, 2018) - A crash outside the Fort Lauderdale Executive Airport claimed the life of one person and injured two others on Friday, December 7th.

-According to the Fort Lauerdale Police Department, the two vehicles collided at the intersection of Northwest 31st Avenue and Prospect Road.
+According to the Fort Lauderdale Police Department, the two vehicles collided at the intersection of Northwest 31st Avenue and Prospect Road.
 The impact of the crash caused one of the cars to crash through the fence line of the airport.
-Casey Liening, Fort Lauderale Police Department spokeswoman, said one person was killed in the crash.
+Casey Liening, Fort Lauderdale Police Department spokeswoman, said one person was killed in the crash.
 That person has not been identified at this time.
 A second person was airlifted to the hospital with serious injuries.

 There is no further word on how the accident occurred and the crash remains under investigation.

 Our thoughts are with the family of those killed and injured in this crash.
 There are over 250,000 reported vehicle accident in Florida each year.
 Any type of car accident can cause serious and disabling injuries.

 If you or a loved one have been hurt in a Florida car accident, you may be confused about where to turn.
 Mounting medical bills, lost wages, pain from your injuries and a sense of frustration are all common after you are involved in a serious wreck.

 Fortunately, there is help available.
 At Rubenstein Law, our Florida personal injury attorneys will stand by your side every step of the way.
 For a free consultation, call us today at 1-800 FL-Legal.

 Rubenstein Law is dedicated to serving individuals & families injured by the negligence of others.
 We know first-hand the heartbreak that can be left behind after an accident.
 In our news blog, we write about cases of personal injury relevant to our line of work, and we report on news of judgments and appellate cases that affect the rights of personal injury claimants.
 We feel a responsibility to raise awareness of the injury and tragic loss of life occurring across our state every day.